SPINAL MUSCULAR ATROPHY

 Movement:

-Exercises and typical everyday activities used in physical and occupational therapy can assist in safeguarding a child’s joints and maintain muscular strength.
+Exercises and typical everyday activities used in physical and occupational therapy can assist in safeguarding a child’s joints and maintaining muscular strength.
 A therapist could advise using leg braces, a walker, or an electric wheelchair.
 In addition to helping with writing and sketching, specialized tools may operate computers and mobile devices.

 Back Issues: